Cormorant indices for England

 - Although the statistical significance of trends is not currently assessed, the statistical approaches used to generate and compare indices are routinely used in peer-reviewed publications.

-- Data from the 2021/22 recording season used in these provisional indices amounted to 92% of the number of sites that were used in the calculation of the 2019/20 statistics.
-This current analysis included all of the top 16 sites for Cormorant in England (i.e. sites with the highest 5-year mean peak as of 2019/20), and 44 of the top 45 sites.
-Therefore, whilst some additional data are expected to be submitted, the indices for Cormorants in England are not expected to change much between July 2022 and spring 2023.
+- Data from the 2022/23 recording season used in these provisional indices amounted to 95% of the expected total number of sites (based on an average number of sites contributing over the past 25 years).
+Therefore, whilst some additional data are expected to be submitted, the indices for Cormorants in England are not expected to change much between July 2023 and spring 2024.

 Summary of results